-You'll get 5 to 12 grams of total fat from a 3-ounce broiled top sirloin steak, depending on the amount of marbling and edge fat.
+You'll get up to 13 grams of total fat from a 3-ounce broiled top sirloin steak, depending on the amount of marbling and edge fat.
 While some fat in your diet is essential to absorb certain vitamins and produce hormones and enzymes, not all fats are good for you.
 Over one-third of the total fat in any top sirloin steak is saturated, a type of fat linked to heart disease.

 Minerals in Top Sirloin

 Red meat, in general, is rich in iron to improve oxygen transportation throughout your body.
-A 3-ounce prepared top sirloin has 9 percent of your iron recommendation for woman, or over 20 percent of the requirement for a man.
-That same steak has over 25 percent of your daily phosphorus needs to build up bone tissue.
+A 3-ounce prepared top sirloin has 9 percent of your iron recommendation for woman and 16 percent of the requirement for a man.
+That same steak has close to 25 percent of your daily phosphorus needs to build up bone tissue.

 Top sirloin is one of the richest sources of B vitamins.
-You'll get around 60 percent of the vitamin B-12 you need from a 3-ounce top sirloin.
-B-12 keeps your red blood cells healthy, protects brain cells and plays a role in sending messages around.
+You'll get around 50 percent of the vitamin B12 you need— as reported by Harvard Health — from a 3-ounce top sirloin.
+B12 keeps your red blood cells healthy, protects brain cells and plays a role in sending messages around.

-- USDA National Nutrient Database for Standard Reference: Beef, Top Sirloin, Steak, Separable Lean and Fat, Trimmed to 0" Fat, All Grades, Cooked, Broiled
+- USDA FoodData Central: "Beef, Top Sirloin, Steak, Separable Lean and Fat, Trimmed to 0" Fat, Choice, Cooked, Broiled"

-- USDA National Nutrient Database for Standard Reference: Beef, Top Sirloin, Steak, Separable Lean and Fat, Trimmed to 1/8" Fat, All Grades, Cooked, Broiled
+- USDA FoodData Central: "Beef, Top Sirloin, Steak, Separable Lean and Fat, Trimmed to 1/8" Fat, Choice, Cooked, Broiled"